-Out Resource Category Windarra Nickel Cut Off Indicated Inferred TOTAL Project Oxides Grade Tonnes Ni% Grade Ni Metal t Tonnes Ni% Grade Ni Metal t Tonnes Ni% Grade Ni Metal t Woodline Well 0.75% 266,382 1.38 3676 266,382 1.38 3676 South Windarra Dumps 0.50% 311,312 0.78 2,439 311,312 0.78 2,439 Total Oxide 311,312 0.78 2,439 266,382 1.38 3676 577,694 1.06 6,115
+RESOURCE CATEGORY INDICATED INFERRED TOTAL Windarra Nickel Cut Off Ni% Ni Ni% Ni Ni% Ni Project Oxides Grade Tonnes Grade Metal t Tonnes Grade Metal t Tonnes Grade Metal t Woodline Well 0.75% 266,382 1.38 3676 266,382 1.38 3676 South Windarra Dumps 0.50% 311,312 0.78 2,439 311,312 0.78 2,439 Total Oxide 311,312 0.78 2,439 266,382 1.38 3676 577,694 1.06 6,115

-6. Review of Operations (continued) Windarra Nickel Project (continued) Exploration (continued)
+6. Review of operations (cont.)

+Windarra Nickel Project (cont.)

+Exploration (cont.)

-Following the exciting greenfields discovery of the Cerberus Deposit within the company's Denny Bore Project area in 2008, Poseidon believes that it has discovered the key to unlocking further resources in the Windarra Ultramatic belt.
+Following the exciting greenfields discovery of the Cerberus Deposit within the Company's Denny Bore Project area in 2008, Poseidon believes that it has discovered the key to unlocking further resources in the Windarra Ultramafic belt.
 Cerberus was the first discovery at the project since 1971, led by a modern understanding of the formation and location of nickel sulphide mineralisation, as well as the usage of modern exploration techniques such as surface and down-hole electromagnetics, digital databases and 3D computer modelling programs.

-The knowledge that the company's geologist gained from the Cerberus discovery led the geological team to go back to basics and implement traditional methods such as soil sampling and field mapping which are commonly overlooked nowadays.
+The knowledge that the Company's geologist gained from the Cerberus discovery led the geological team to go back to basics and implement traditional methods such as soil sampling and field mapping which are commonly overlooked nowadays.
 With the advancement in technology, traditional exploration methods such as soil geochemistry have taken a massive step forward.
 The range of elements now offered and the ultra-low detection limits now achievable, present new opportunities even in areas that were historically heavily sampled such as the Windarra belt.

-Whilst WMC drilled areas which had high surface nickel geochemistry, Poseidon is testing areas which have multielement vectors such as MgO rich rocks with associated Ni-Cu anomalies and coincident Ti dioxide depletion.
+Whilst WMC drilled areas which had high surface nickel geochemistry, Poseidon is testing areas which have multi-element vectors such as MgO rich rocks with associated Ni-Cu anomalies and coincident Ti dioxide depletion.
 These areas were not drill tested by WMC.
 Field inspection and detailed mapping of Poseidon's geochemical anomalies has uncovered olivine-cumulate textured rocks associated with komatiitic lava channels, which are the host rocks associated with nickel sulphide mineralisation at Windarra and throughout WA's productive nickel sulphide belts.

-These anomalies have been carefully inspected in the field, mapped in detail and the rocks analysed using the company's XRF Niton gun.
+These anomalies have been carefully inspected in the field, mapped in detail and the rocks analysed using the Company's XRF Niton gun.
 This work provides clear confirmation that all targets have the potential to host nickel sulphide mineralisation within the newly identified komatiite lava channels.
-As predicted, the lava channels are typically 1.5 km to 2 km apart.
-The presence of a lava channel at Windarra is believed to be essential to the formation of a nickel sulphide resource but does not guarantee it.
+As predicted, the lava channels are typically 1.5 to 2 kilometres apart.
+The presence of a lava channel at Windarra is believed to be essential to the formation of a nickel sulphide resource but does not quarantee it.